adamavenir/sarahavenir.com/content/blog/2015/how-to-write-your-first-draft-in-six-days.md

 ---
 title: "How to write your first draft in six days (a play in eleven acts)"
 date: "2015-01-15"
+description: "Act one: Get laid off.
+If that’s not possible, make some other kind of drastic/heroic/insane move that will make step number two possible..."
 ---

 ## Act one: Get laid off